pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 3. Click the **Private Endpoint** tab.
 4. Click **Add** in the upper-right corner.

-### Step 1.
+#### Step 1.
 Choose a TiDB cluster

-1. Click the drop-down list and choose an available TiDB cluster.
+1. Click the drop-down list and choose an available Dedicated Tier cluster.
 2. Click **Next**.

-### Step 2.
+#### Step 2.
 Check the service endpoint region

 Your service endpoint region is selected by default.
 Have a quick check and click **Next**.